java-james/flutter_dotenv_remote/README.md

 Use the hosted portal at https://www.flutterdotenv.com to create, manage and publish environment configs, then load them in your Flutter app by ID.

-This package provides an extension on `flutter_dotenv` that fetches a JSON-based environment from a Supabase table, loads it into `dotenv`, and caches the last successful result for offline fallback.
+This package provides an extension on `flutter_dotenv` that fetches a JSON-based environment, loads it into `dotenv`, and caches the last successful result for offline fallback.

 Why use the portal
 ------------------